Dear Consumer Ed:

 - It told you it accepted your insurance but proceeded to charge you an amount that exceeded the contracted rate set forth by the insurance company.

-If you believe the doctor’s office may have violated the law, you should submit a complaint to the Georgia Department of Law’s Consumer Protection Division by going to consumer.ga.gov or calling (404) 651-8600.
+If you believe the doctor’s office may have violated the law, you should submit a complaint to the Georgia Attorney General's Consumer Protection Division by calling (404) 651-8600.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.